 Art & Design Program

-1st Year Art & Design Foundations- During
+1st Year Art & Design Foundations

-for pre-entry level jobs or for further academic studies.
-First year Art & Design Foundation courses include Art History & Appreciation I, Art History & Appreciation II, Drawing I, Drawing II or Figure Drawing, Two-dimensional Design, Three-Dimensional Design and at least four MACRAO General Education courses.
-It is recommended that first year Art & Design students take College Composition I, College Composition II, and at least two additional approved General Education courses.
+their first year, students learn a variety of basic academic and formal skills.
+First year Art & Design Foundation courses include Art History & Appreciation I, Art History & Appreciation II, Drawing I, Drawing II, Two-dimensional Design, Three-Dimensional Design and MACRAO General Education courses, including College Composition I, College Composition II, and two additional approved General Education courses.

-Graduating AFA degree Art & Design students leave prepared to pursue either entry level Art or Design jobs, or to pursue advanced four-year Art, Art History, Design or Graphic Design degrees.
-Each year, dozens of our students graduate and either gain employment at regional art galleries, design businesses, photography studios, printing businesses, etc., or they successfully transfer to four-year colleges and universities to obtain Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA) degrees.
+Graduating AFA degree Art & Design students leave prepared to pursue either entry level Art or Design jobs, or to pursue advanced four-year Art, Art History, Design or Graphic Design programs.
+Each year, dozens of our Art & Design program students graduate and either gain employment at regional art galleries, design firms, photography studios, or printing businesses. or they successfully transfer to four-year colleges and universities to obtain Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA) degrees.